GA-CyberWorkforceAcademy/GTA-Labs/nmap-ssh.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -   Links to this lab manual will be displayed if you wish to view the prompt
-    from within your VMThe nmap-ssh lab
+    from within your VM.

+- You will see (2) virtual terminals “analyst@mycomputer” and "analyst@router".
+Pay close attention to which terminal you are using.
-- The resulting virtual terminal will include a bash shell on a computer called “MyComputer”.
-The nmap utility is pre-installed on that computer.
-You will also have a virtual terminal connected to a “router”, and a bash shell there.
-You have been told that the router sits between the organization’s client workstations and the servers.
+- The nmap utility is pre-installed on the "mycomputer" terminal.
+- The "router" terminal sits between the organization’s client workstations (including your "mycomputer" workstation) and the servers.

 Scenario
 ===============

-This labtainer exercise uses nmap and tcpdump along with and skills exercised in previous
-labs to identify and exploit a weakness in a system.
+This labtainer exercise uses nmap and tcpdump along with and skills exercised in previous labs to identify and exploit a weakness in a system.

-You are performing ad-hoc security testing for a client who believes their
-internal SSH server is relatively secure, but you would like to confirm the
+You are performing ad-hoc security testing for a client who believes their internal SSH server is relatively secure, but you would like to confirm the
 validity of this.
-Your goal is to attempt to remotely access that SSH server and
-disclose the content of a selected file.
+Your goal is to attempt to remotely access that SSH server and disclose the contents of a selected file.

 Tasks
 ===============

-You have been told the target SSH server IP address is 172.25.0.2 and the SSH
-port number changes frequently within the range of 2000-3000. you have been
+You have been told the target SSH server's IP address is 172.25.0.2 and the SSH port number changes frequently, within the range of 2000-3000.
+You have been
-given an account, “analyst” on the client computer and on the router.
+given an account, “analyst” on the client "mycomputer" and on the "router".

+The network is situated like this:
-Client computers \<===\> [Router]\<===\> servers
+Client computers <===> [Router]<===> servers

-your goal is to successfully SSH from “MyComputer” into the “ubuntu” account on
+- Your goal is to successfully SSH from “mycomputer” into the SSH server.
+You have information indicating that the organization uses the default login of "ubuntu" with a common, unknown password.
+They use this on multiple servers.
-the SSH server.

-Hints:
+Information to consider:

--   nmap is installed on mycomputer.
+-   nmap is installed on "mycomputer"

--   tshark and tcpdump are installed on the router
+-   tshark and tcpdump are installed on the "router"

--   What other password protected network services are being used on the
+-   There are other password protected network services being used on the network...this should be a starting point for determining the password for the "ubunutu" login used across the organization.
-    network?
-And by who?

 **Stop the labtainer**